material-components/material-web/README.md

 ## Bare module specifiers

-The Material Web Components are published as standard [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) that use *bare module specifiers*.
+Material Web is published as standard [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) that use *bare module specifiers*.
 Bare module specifiers are not yet supported by browsers, so it is necessary to use a tool that transforms them to a *path* (for example from `@material/mwc-button` to `./node_modules/@material/mwc-button/mwc-button.js`).

 Two great choices for tools that do this are: